municipio-se/municipio-deployment/README.md

 ## Adding custom dependencies
 You may add your own dependencies in composer.local.json file.
 This file is automatically read in build.
 We have made it a separate file, to avoid merge conflicts.
 ## Multiple forks of the same repository
-Github has a limitation to one fork of the same repository.
+GitHub has a limitation to one fork of the same repository.
 This is a inconvenience in this use case, but can be solved by a workaround.
 You may want to use this, when you have multiple sites to deploy in the same github organization.

 https://handong1587.github.io/linux_study/2015/12/18/create-multi-forks.html